zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you're using :doc:`personal access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, you should use the ``testmode`` parameter if you want to create a shipment in test mode.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, you should use the ``testmode`` parameter if you want to create a shipment in test mode.

 .. list-table::
    :widths: auto